lancelafontaine/Schedulator/README.md

 This is the repository that contains the code, documentation, issues and much more related to the Multi-Year Software Engineering Calendar project as defined in the Winter 2016 SOEN 341 course at Concordia University.

+Please visit the [Gitter public chat room](https://gitter.im/SOEN-341/soen-341-project) of this repository for more long-form discussion about the project.

 ## Documentation

 ### Getting Started